 Societal pain points and priorities have dramatically shifted overnight.
 Sales teams are scrambling to change their messaging, implement new strategies, and keep their teams connected remotely.
 Sales reps thrive on connecting with their prospects.
 Unfortunately, this crisis has brought face-to-face interaction to a halt, bringing sales to a complete standstill for numerous companies.
-As a result, many salespeople are laid off or fear they will be let go in the near future, as sales continue to fall.
+This leaves many sales professionals looking for a new job or in fear they will be let go in the near future, as sales continue to fall.

 If that is your situation, do not despair.
 Use this time wisely, and take advantage of resources available to hone your skills.
 Here’s how.